cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 for all KDFs and AEAD schemes specified in this document, given any authenticated KEM satisfying the previously defined security notions for authenticated KEMs.
 The theorems assume that the KEM is perfectly correct;
-it could easily be adapted to work with KEMs that have a non-zero but negligible probability for decryption failure.
+they could easily be adapted to work with KEMs that have a non-zero but negligible probability for decryption failure.
 The assumptions on the KDF are that `Extract()` and `Expand()` can be modeled as pseudorandom functions wherein the first argument is the key, respectively.
 The assumption for the AEAD is